 Even in times of looming uncertainty, music has the power to relieve stress, improve our cognition and help us feel happy.
 It’s easy to take these benefits for granted, but now more than ever, it’s vital to recognize the people who make it possible: musicians.

-Across the country, concerts, tours, and festivals are being postponed or cancelled, leaving many musicians facing a devastating financial reality.
+Across the country, concerts, tours, and festivals have been postponed or cancelled, leaving many musicians facing a devastating financial reality.
 On average, live events account for about 70% of an artist’s income — up from about a third in the 1990s — making the current situation especially dire.
 Just as communities come together to enjoy music, we can also come together to support artists and show how much we value their music.
-Here are three things you can do from home right now to help!
+Here are some things you can do right now to help.